olet88/SCIM-API/README.md

 The library is a standard MVC pattern using a 3-tier layout.
 It employs services and a repository at the bottom.
 Domain models are handled directly from the service.
 While a repository isn't strictly necessary when using a document database, it will ensure that the library is not tight-coupled to any database system, but that it can work with anything.
 A good and free alternative is MongoDB.

-Modularity has taken precedence over speed in this project.
+The API relies heavily on dependency injection.
+Modularity and ease of use has taken precedence over speed in this project.

 ## Testing it locally

-The library comes with a simple Swagger front-end.
-If you want to test it locally, you can also download NGrok.
+The demo client comes with a simple Swagger front-end.
+If you want to test it locally from Azure Entra ID in your web browser, you can also download NGrok.
 This will allow you to create a tunnel to your local service that Entra ID can use.
 [The documentation for this is fairly straightforward.](https://ngrok.com/docs/getting-started/)

 ![image](https://github.com/user-attachments/assets/a2f55159-df4b-4424-a1ad-7ea2541bd3a2)

-Entra ID by default uses the following verbs: **GET**, **POST** and **PATCH**. **DELETE** and **PUT** are not used; deleted or deactivated users and groups are handled using an "Active" flag instead.
+Entra ID by default uses the following verbs: **GET**, **POST** and **PATCH** and **DELETE**.
+The latter is only used for groups, while the three first verbs are used for both users and groups. **PUT** is not used by Entra ID.
+Deleted or deactivated usersare handled using an "Active" flag and a PATCH request instead instead.
 A delete endpoint is included in this API to allow you to hard delete an entry from a custom front-end, Swagger or Postman.

 #### JSONs for testing various API calls can be found in the wiki for this project.